 Workforce development services will support the development of strong, vibrant local and regional economies where businesses thrive and people want to live and work.
 CareerSource Brevard continually reviews performance reporting systems to ensure that the corporate vision, goals and priorities are being achieved.
 CareerSource Brevard originally developed its strategic plan with goals in 2002 with updates in 2006, 2012, 2014 & 2017.
-An update is scheduled again in 2020 and any new or modified goals or committee structure changes will be included in this plan before final submission.
+An update is scheduled again in 2020 and any new or modified goals or committee structure changes will be included in this plan in the next update.
 The Board reviews goals and strategies for any changes in order to keep CareerSource Brevard at the forefront of innovative, high quality service delivery to both businesses and career seekers.
 CareerSource Brevard utilizes a committee structure to nurture and develop the strategic goals which support the mandated performance measures, local performance measures, local mission and vision of CareerSource Brevard.
 All of the strategic goals are assigned to one of the following committees:

-Industry Workfo rce Committee (20 17)
+Industry Workforce Committee (2017)

-• and future workforce ne • mmunity and create solu itions to meet their
+Goal: Identify current and future workforce needs of the business community and create solutions to meet their

-needs. and or care con
+needs.

-Objective 1: Impleme nt Sector Strategies in Ke ey Industry Sectors (incl ude EFSC Advisory Coun icil info)
+Objective 1: Implement Objective 1: Implement Sector Strategies in Key Industry Sectors (include EFSC Advisory Council info)

-Strategy 1 Strategy 2 Strategy 3 ·
+Strategy 1 Strategy 2 Strategy 3

 Effective Effective Effective

 implementation and implementation and implementation

 outcomes in the outcomes in the and outcomes in

 Manufacturing Healthcare Sector the IT Sector

 Sector

 Objective 2: Support A Additional Key Industries through Sector Work

 Strategy 1 Strategy 2

 Effective Effective

 implementation and implementation and

 outcomes in the outcomes in other

 Aerospace and Sectors

 Aviation Sector

-Objective 3: Develop and Implement Overall I nitiatives in Sector Strat egies
+Objective 3: Develop a and Implement Overall In itiatives in Sector Stra ategies

 Strategy 1 Strategy 2

 Create more visible, Educate and recruit

 accurate and timely critical partners for

 data Sector Strategies

-Career Center Co mmittee (2017)
+Career Center Committee (2017)

-GOAL: Create a Caree r Center Model that is or ne of the top choices fo r career seekers and bus sinesses in Brevard by

-offering quality workf orce products and service ces.

-Objective 1: Offer the highest quality of service es to Career Seekers to enable them to become the talent that the

-businesses need

-Strategy 1 Strategy 2 Strategy 3 Strategy 4 Strategy 5

-Increase the skills Improve the lives of Work to identify and Work with other Ensure that

-needed in the labor Brevard County's find hidden talent in Workforce Boards measureable

-force to meet the Youth & Young Adult a low and Organizations to continuous

-1 1 . l l